savithakandugula/Customer_Onboarding_Optimization/README.md

 ### **8. Tools & Methodologies Used**
 - **Process Mapping:** For "As-Is" and "To-Be" workflows.
 - **Root Cause Analysis (5 Whys):** To identify and address inefficiencies.
-- **Automation Tools:** Implemented SaaS tools for onboarding automation.
+- **Automation Tools:** Implemented SaaS tools for CRM integration, onboarding automation, and follow-ups.
 - **Dashboards & Analytics:** For real-time tracking and reporting.
-- **Re-Engagement Frameworks:** Developed strategies to re-engage customers effectively after onboarding delays.
+- **Re-Engagement Frameworks:** Developed automated strategies to re-engage customers effectively after onboarding delays.

 ### **9. Conclusion**
 Through systematic process analysis and optimization, the customer onboarding process for the SaaS company was significantly improved.
 The result was faster onboarding times, higher customer satisfaction, improved retention, and more efficient internal operations.
-Additionally, the introduction of a streamlined re-engagement process enhanced the company's ability to recover customers facing onboarding challenges, reducing **customer churn risk** and demonstrating the value of continuous improvement methodologies.
+Additionally, the introduction of a streamlined, automated re-engagement process enhanced the company's ability to recover customers facing onboarding challenges, reducing **customer churn risk** and demonstrating the value of continuous improvement methodologies.